A Guide to the best things to do in remarkable Rouen

 Place du Vieux-Marché

-Place du Vieux Marché is the main square of Rouen and when you come upon it from the rue de Gros Horloge the modern Church of Saint Joan of Arc will astound you with its dragon-like appearance.
+One of the best things to see and do in Rouen is walk the Place du Vieux Marché (in English is the Old Market Square) and it is the main historic and original market square of Rouen and when you come upon it from the rue du Gros Horloge the modern Church of Saint Joan of Arc will astound you with its dragon-like appearance.

 It was in this square, during the Hundred Years’ War, that Joan of Arc was burned alive on May 30, 1431.
 At that time in history, the Place was much smaller and the Saint-Sauveur Church was the dominant building.
 There was a smaller church in the Place called Saint-Michel and a large market hall.
 This was the place of executions in Rouen.